 But she eventually figured it out.
 She took a step back to take it all in.
 She stared in despair at the negative words and doodles, reflected on broken lines of poetry, and cried at stories so sad.
 She drew inspiration from the intricate artwork and bold statements of creativity.
 And she found solace in sentences of hope.
 She paused for a bit, to tie it all together: the good, the bad, the sensible and senseless.
 And she collected herself - her passion, grit, and her renewed sense of purpose.
 And she started to write again.

-the altar to the front-centre of the room was barricaded in black burglar proofing forged in repetitive patterns of four circles fused into a diamond, the very top of which was embellished with sharp curved tips resembling the points of spears used in medieval times. the rounded posts located two meters apart throughout the altar area form the corners of one or more imaginary squares when viewed from above; and the arches connecting them run from left to right, front to back, and diagonally across, dividing the ceiling contained in each of those very squares into four triangular sections, each adorned with a painting of the mother or son, or some other important biblical personality in faded colours of red, gold, and aquamarine. and just then she was distracted by a holy man walking past. preparations for the service would begin shortly.
+The altar to the front-centre of the room was barricaded in black burglar proofing forged in repetitive patterns of four circles fused into a diamond, the very top of which was embellished with sharp curved tips resembling the points of spears used in medieval times.
+The rounded posts located two meters apart throughout the altar area formed the corners of one or more imaginary squares when viewed from above; and the arches connecting them ran from left to right, front to back, and diagonally across, dividing the ceiling contained in each of those very squares into four triangular sections, each adorned with a painting of the mother or son, or some other important biblical personality in faded colours of red, gold, and aquamarine.
+And just then she was distracted by a holy man walking past.
+Preparations for the service would begin shortly.

-there were four of them; all clad in white fleece robes with sleeves wide enough to fall to their waists if their arms were held horizontally outstretched. one of them switched on the lights - electricity seemed so absurdly out of place in this setting. two others set about flipping through holy books bonded in hardcovers of red, the exposed edges of their pages appearing two shades lighter. and the last shushes two persons in the front left pew; the gesture reminding her of a Mr. bean Christmas skit in a storefront display.
+There were four of them; all clad in white fleece robes with sleeves wide enough to fall to their waists if their arms were held horizontally outstretched.
+One of them switched on the lights - electricity seemed so absurdly out of place in this setting.
+Two others set about flipping through holy books bonded in hardcovers of red, the exposed edges of their pages appearing two shades lighter.
+And the last shushed two persons in the front left pew; the gesture reminding her of a Mr. Bean Christmas skit in a storefront display.

-all these questions about work, travel. she didn't care to speak to any of that so answered drily, offering single word responses wherever she could. her disinterest, however, was sorely unnoticed as was her presence in his company, the one she came to visit. not that she's surprised - it has always been like that and there was no reason to hope for a change now. and yet still she was still peering over her right shoulder into the dimly-lit living room yearning for an inkling of attention. anything. a mere acknowledgement that she existed maybe? or maybe that was a bit much to ask. this thirty-year-old was reduced to a child.
+All these questions about work, travel.
+She didn't care to speak to any of that so she answered drily, offering single word responses wherever she could.
+Her disinterest, however, was sorely unnoticed as was her presence in his company, the one she came to visit.
+Not that she's surprised - it had always been like that and there was no reason to hope for a change now.
+And yet still she was still peering over her right shoulder into the dimly-lit living room yearning for an inkling of attention.
+Anything.
+A mere acknowledgement that she existed maybe?
+Or maybe that was a bit much to ask.
+This thirty-year-old was reduced to a child.

-anyway, figured it was probably time she said a few words so she knelt to his left, her hand resting softly on his. she felt the age in his touch and the gesture for some reason triggered emotions of bewilderment and panic, causing him to search the room for familiar faces. apparently he knew not who she was - not that it mattered really. he had dismissed the very existence of her and her brothers from ever since and they accepted that. ironic how a decision once deliberate had manifested itself as part of his senile reality.
+Anyway, she figured it was probably time she said a few words so she knelt to his left, her hand resting softly on his.
+She felt the age in his touch and the gesture for some reason triggered emotions of bewilderment and panic, causing him to search the room for familiar faces.
+Apparently he knew not who she was - not that it mattered really.
+He had dismissed the very existence of her and her brothers from ever since and they accepted that.
+It was ironic how a decision once deliberate had manifested itself as part of his senile reality.